nucleome/docs/source/data_service.rst

 Nucleome Browser supports multimodal data for visualization and exploration.
 For genomic data, Nucleome Browser supports data in bigBed, bigWig, tabix, and .hic format.
 For imaging data, Nucleome Browser utilizes the OMERO server to host imaging data.
-The supported formats of imaging data for OMERO server are list at the `OMERO's website <https://docs.openmicroscopy.org/bio-formats/5.9.2/supported-formats.html>`_.
+The supported formats of imaging data for the OMERO server are listed on the `OMERO's website <https://docs.openmicroscopy.org/bio-formats/5.9.2/supported-formats.html>`_.
 For 3D genome structure data, Nucleome Browser uses a custom format that can be easily transformed from popular formats such as `cmm <http://www.cgl.ucsf.edu/chimera/docs/ContributedSoftware/volumepathtracer/volumepathtracer.html#markerfiles>`_.

 Genomic data
 ============

-We provide a command-line tool (NucleServer) or its GUI version (NucleData) to host your own data server across macOS, Windows, and Linux systems.
+We provide a command-line tool (NucleServer) or its GUI version (NucleData) to host your data server across macOS, Windows, and Linux systems.
 Both NucleServer and NucleData will start a local data server given a configuration file provided by the user.
 Once the data server is started, it will connect to the Nucleome Browser hosted in our main portal (`http://vis.nucleome.org <http://vis.nucleome.org>`_) and you can load the data from your local data server in Nucleome Browser main portal.
 `NucleServer <https://github.com/nucleome/nucleserver>`_ and `NucleData <https://github.com/nucleome/nucledata>`_ for different platforms can be downloaded from GitHub.